 Remember that coconut holds a significant amount of water.
 You can see that in the video as I squeeze water out of the coconut coir.

-Both the Burpee's coconut coir and Kellogg's soil products can be purchased at Home Depot.
+Burpee’s coconut coir and Kellogg’s soil products can be purchased at Home Depot.
 At a much lower price than any product on Amazon.

 But twigs aren’t great for seed starter mix, so I sieved them out.

-In the photos, you can see fresh potting soil in the sieve and the twigs that remained afterward.
+The photos show fresh potting soil in the sieve and the twigs that remained afterward.

 These twigs will be added to a compost pile.

-Also, go to my YouTube Channel see other updates.
+Also, go to my YouTube Channel to see other updates.
 Subscribe and like my videos so my channel will grow!

 Please share this post with your friends on social media using the buttons below.
 You can use the image below on your Pinterest Boards.